Russia announces the withdrawal of some of its troops from the border with Ukraine

 On Tuesday, British Foreign Minister Liz Truss said that Russian President Vladimir Putin still has time to prevent a war, but stressed that the time frame is “limited.”

-“We could be on the verge of a war in Europe that would have serious consequences, not only for the people of Russia and Ukraine, but more generally for the security of Europe,” said the head of British diplomacy on the Sky network.
+“We might be on the verge of a war in Europe that would have serious consequences, not only for the people of Russia and Ukraine, but more generally for the security of Europe,” said the head of British diplomacy on the Sky network.
 News.

 trenches